heni/virtualenv-make-relocatable/README.md

 ### virtualenv-make-relocatable

-Simple tool to make scripts provided by virtualenv relocatable It's just the alternative for removed `virtualenv --relocatable`
+Simple tool to make scripts provided by virtualenv relocatable.
+It's just the alternative for removed `virtualenv --relocatable`